fluencelabs/cli/cli/docs/commands/README.md

   --env=<dar | kras | stage | local | custom>  Fluence Environment to use when running the command --no-input                                   Don't interactively ask for any input from the user --priv-key=<private-key>                     !WARNING! for debug purposes only.
 Passing private keys through flags is
                                                unsecure.
-On local network
+On local env
-                                               0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 key
+                                               0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 is
-                                               will be used by default
+                                               used by default when CLI is used in non-interactive mode

 DESCRIPTION
   Show contract addresses for the fluence environment and accounts for the local environment